gbogard/hugo-portfolio/content/posts/functional-error-handling/index.md

 that you haven't handled *all the errors*.
 Sealed types give you this additional safety.
 - Secondly, recall how I like my function signature to tell as much as possible?
 Well, in that case, I know that the method may fail with a message, which is definitely an improvement, but because a `String` is a very versatile structure, I still have to look at the implementation to know what this message may be.
 If I use a type purposefully crafted to model the edge cases of my domain, the name of the type itself can tell me a lot about the nature of the error.
-Let you types tell the story, and the implementations will be obvious.
+Let your types tell the story, and the implementations will be obvious.

 ## Monads, a short and probably imperfect definition